davidKolesar/C-Programming-Curriculum/README.md

 **Extra Credit Challenge:**

 Write a program that evaluates a variable and calculates if it is a prime number.
 The variable should be able to be _any_ integer.

+**Interactive Extra Credit Answer can be found at:** https://onlinegdb.com/HJBgnwMxD

+### Unit 3: Memory and Variables: